seo4ajax/seo4ajax-cloudflare/README.md

 });
 ```

-3. Replace `TOKEN` with the value provided in the site settings page in the console of SEO4Ajax.
+3. Replace `<your site token in SEO4Ajax>` with the token provided in the site settings page in the console of SEO4Ajax.

 4. Click on `Save and Deploy`.